 Sir Isaac Newton’s secretary Humphrey Newton (no relation) could not remember his employer ever relaxing.
 When not required to lecture (and he was not in great demand among Cambridge’s students) he closeted himself in his rooms, so wrapped up in his work that he would often forget to eat, though when etiquette demanded it he quite enjoyed entertaining.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, besides, just, may, since, unless, whether, who.
+3.introduce one of the following words into the precis: about, because, just, may, must, or, otherwise, unless.